francesco-di-maggio/embedded-comparo/README.md

 ## Origin & Citation

-This repository began as the artifact accompanying our NIME 2025 paper [*Embedded Comparo: Small DSP Systems Side-by-Side*](https://nime.org/proceedings/2025/nime2025_72.pdf), which compared four platforms running Pure Data: Bela, Daisy, OWL, and Raspberry Pi.
+This repository accompanies our NIME 2025 paper [*Embedded Comparo: Small DSP Systems Side-by-Side*](https://nime.org/proceedings/2025/nime2025_72.pdf), which compares four platforms running Pure Data: Bela, Daisy, OWL, and Raspberry Pi.
 The publication snapshot is preserved as [**v1.0**](https://github.com/francesco-di-maggio/embedded-comparo/releases/tag/v1.0).
-Subsequent versions broaden the project into a living, open comparison of small DSP systems.
+Subsequent versions broaden the project into an ongoing comparison of small DSP systems.

-Please cite our work if you use this repository in your research:
+Please cite our work if you use this repository and paper in your research:

 ```
 Di Maggio, F. et al. (2025).
 Embedded Comparo: Small DSP Systems Side-by-Side.